saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 | Phase 2: Intelligence | 5-7 | 3-4 | 42 → 67 | **Chapter 5 ✓** |
 | Phase 3: Trust + Orchestration | 8-10 | 5-6-7 | 67 → 85 | Chapter 6 |

 At Week 7, Echo has covered 70% of the journey from 28/100 to 86/100.
-The final 18 points require governance, observability, and orchestration—completing the architecture.
+The final 18 points require governance, observability, and orchestration to complete the architecture.

 Chapter 6 completes the 7-Layer Architecture, making intelligent agents production-ready.